iann0036/tf-cfn-provider/docs/providers/flexibleengine/LbCertificateV2.md

 ## Properties

-TBC
+`Region` - (Optional) The region in which to obtain the V2 Networking client.
+A Networking client is needed to create an LB certificate.
+If omitted, the `Region` argument of the provider is used.
+Changing this creates a new LB certificate.

+`Name` - (Optional) Human-readable name for the Certificate.
+Does not have to be unique.

+`Description` - (Optional) Human-readable description for the Certificate.

+`Domain` - (Optional) The domain of the Certificate.

+`PrivateKey` - (Required) The private encrypted key of the Certificate, PEM format.

+`Certificate` - (Required) The public encrypted key of the Certificate, PEM format.

 ## Return Values

 ### Fn::GetAtt

-`Region` - See Argument Reference above.
+`Region` - See Properties above.

-`Name` - See Argument Reference above.
+`Name` - See Properties above.

-`Description` - See Argument Reference above.
+`Description` - See Properties above.

-`Domain` - See Argument Reference above.
+`Domain` - See Properties above.

-`PrivateKey` - See Argument Reference above.
+`PrivateKey` - See Properties above.

-`Certificate` - See Argument Reference above.
+`Certificate` - See Properties above.

 `UpdateTime` - Indicates the update time.